k8snetworkplumbingwg/multus-cni/README.md

 - No of plugins support is depending upon the number of delegates in the conf file.

+- Master plugin invokes "eth0" interface in the pod, rest of plugins(Mininon plugins eg: sriov,ipam) invoke interfaces as "net0", "net1".. "netn"

+- The "masterplugin" is the only net conf option of multus cni, it identifies the primary network.
+The default route will point to the primary network

 ## Build

 This plugin requires Go 1.5+ to build.